Posted on: February 27, 2025

 Explanation: A forklift must maintain a minimum distance of 10 feet from an electrical power line.

 Do you need OSHA 30 training?
-As an OSHA-Authorized Outreach training online provider, we offer OSHA 30 courses for both the Construction and the General Industry.
-Gain the knowledge and skills you need to get OSHA certified!
+As a top OSHA-Authorized Outreach training online provider, OSHA.com offers OSHA 30 courses for both the Construction and the General Industry.
+Gain the knowledge and skills you need to pass your OSHA 30 exam on your first try and become OSHA certified!